Pros and Cons to Flat-Rate Pricing for Trades

 If you’re deciding between flat rate vs. hourly time and material prices, we’re here to help you figure it out.
 Here are some basics about the two options and when flat rate pricing might make sense for your plumbing, HVAC, or electrical business.

 is the top rated field service software to manage and optimize your daily workflow.
 You can now streamline your business to schedule and dispatch jobs easily, receive payments faster, and automate marketing to gain more business.

 A flat rate contract is one in which your business quotes a simple price for the service ($130 to replace an appliance cord, for instance).
 If the job takes too long, you could end up making less than your regular hourly rate.
 If the job goes faster than expected, you walk away with the surplus.

-Could be best for: Smaller, more routine services with predictable results.
+: Smaller, more routine services with

 Time and material rates mean the final invoice is in flux until the moment the job is complete.
 You quote the customer a rate per hour and the cost of the materials, and usually provide an estimate.
 One of the reasons some businesses stick with T&M is they feel more confident about walking away with a profit.

-Could be best for: Jobs with an unclear scope or large projects.
+: Jobs with an unclear scope or large projects.

 When to Use Flat Rates: Pros and Cons

 Rate books (a booklet that has an itemized list of your services and their flat rates) for home services are becoming more popular.
 This is due in no small part because customers prefer them.
 But flat rate books may also present some unique advantages to you, the provider.
 Here are some pros and cons.